-Strategic and systems thinking are interrelated and interdependent.
+Strategic thinking and systems thinking are interrelated and interdependent.
 Technology initiatives, especially complex ones, rely on both.
 Avoid drowning in the gaps between them.
 Build bridges with strong collective decision making.

 “Teamwork is a strategic decision.”